bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 ## Obtaining the JavaScript loader file
 Custom checkouts must have a single JS loader file.
 The first step to using a custom checkout is generating this file.
 The loader file must be responsible for the following:

-* Loading all the required assets, including CSS files
+* Loading all the required assets, including all CSS files no matter the location
 * Running the app

 ## Developing a custom checkout